Rubber Band Ligation:

 - Dietary Adjustments: Continue a high-fibre diet and stay hydrated to prevent constipation and straining.

 - Physical Activity: Rest is crucial initially, but light activities can help improve circulation and promote healing.
-Avoid heavy lifting and strenuous exercise until advised by your doctor.
+Avoid heavy lifting and strenuous exercise until advised by your piles doctor.

 - Follow-Up Appointments: Attend scheduled follow-ups to monitor healing and address any complications.